Bushkill Falls: Notes

 Bushkill Falls is nicknamed "Niagara Falls of Pennsylvania."
 It was opened to the public in 1904 by Charles E. Peters.
 Aramark ran the Park at the behest of the C.E.Peters Estate from 1995 until 2023.
-In 2023, they purchased Bushkill Falls.
+In 2023, it purchased Bushkill Falls.
 It is now part of the conglomerate called Aramark Destinations.

 There is an admission fee for the park of $22.00 for adults, $20.00 for seniors, and $12.00 for children ages 4–10 per day.

 The main falls, named Bushkill Falls, and the main canyon area are accessible via boardwalk and stairs.
 Outside of the main canyon area the trails are mostly dirt and stone, with boardwalks and bridges in certain areas.

 On August 13, 2011, one person died after falling 150 ft into the falls.
 Two teenage boys walked off marked trails and one of the boys lost his footing and fell into the falls.
 He was pronounced dead on the scene.

 In the mid-1880s, the Swiss-born American artist Adolfo Müller-Ury (1862–1947) painted a large canvas depicting the major torrent of the Bushkill Falls.
 It was donated to the Von der Heydt Museum, Wuppertal, by Erich Hahne in 1958.